omkarmagadumdev/Frontend-Learning-Journey/javascript/README.md

 discount = 50;

 const discount = 20;
-discount = 50;//cant chnage the constant value its fixed
+discount = 50;//cant change the constant value its fixed
 ```

 ### compiler and interpreter